arielbk/YDKJS-Blog/Scope and Closures/README.md

 LHS lookup would be checking 'answer' (the container name of the article) RHS lookup would be checking '42' (the value stored in the variable)

-The type of look up that is performed may be more nuanced than you think.
-Declarations are LHS lookups because we don't care what value already exists in the variable.
+The type of lookup that is performed may be more nuanced than you think.
+Declarations are LHS lookups because we don't care what value already exists in the variable, we simply check that it exists and assign a value to it.

 ```javascript
 function logger(answer) {